carcigenicate/process_injector/Readme.md

 Injects shellcode into a process.
+It uses `ctypes` and the Windows API to start a thread in the target process that runs the supplied shellcode.

+Requires Python 3.9+, or any new-ish version of Python 3 if the type hints are removed/replaced.

 Run as: